When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 It’s essential you take out travel insurance as soon as you book your holiday, rather than when you travel, as you’ll be covered if illness or disruption happens before you travel.
 Look for policies that include cover for coronavirus-related disruption, such as cancelled and delayed flights or the need to self-isolate for a period.

-You won’t find a policy that covers changing FCO advice and travel corridors.
-This won’t be a concern if you have booked a package (see above), but those with flights and hotels booked separately won’t be able to claim from insurance if they don’t travel because the FCO advice has changed.
+You probably won’t find a policy that covers changing FCDO advice.
+This won’t be a concern if you have booked a package with a reputable company (see above), but those with flights and hotels booked separately won’t be able to claim from insurance if they don’t travel because the FCDO advice has changed.
 Coronavirus travel insurance: who will cover me?

-Some airlines, tour operators and hotels are offering free COVID-19-cover, but only for the rest of summer 2020 or next winter, and you still need comprehensive travel insurance for non-COVID-19-related claims.
+Some airlines, tour operators and hotels are offering free Covid-19-cover, but you still want comprehensive travel insurance for non-Covid-19-related claims.

 Pay with a credit card